My name is Sage Gerard. I sound like Dr. Reid from Criminal Minds and look like a lumberjack with an intermittent fashion sense.

-My hobbies include woodworking, deer hunting, video games, cooking and of course, coding.
-Opening a text editor makes me forget to eat.
+My hobbies include woodworking, hunting, video games, cooking and of course, coding.
+If you see me in front of a text editor, please remind me to eat.

 A little more about me

 - I graduated summa cum laude with a BSc in Computer Science from Kennesaw State University.